Low-Rank Bias · SGD · Compression

 Takeaway

-SGD with weight decay does more than optimize the loss.
-It quietly pushes layers toward low-rank structure through three interlocking effects.
+SGD with weight decay does more than minimize the loss.
+It gives neural networks a quiet bias toward low-rank, compressible layers.

 Comments